6 ears of sweet corn

 Set the wrapped ears of corn inside a baking dish with the fold side up.
 You don’t want the butter to leak out.
 This is another good reason cut the ends off the ears.
 They tend to poke holes in the foil.

-Pop into the oven for 35-45 minutes.
-It all depends upon the size of the cob.
-Large ears will need 45, small ears will need 35.
-It won’t hurt them to go the whole 45 minutes.
+Pop into the oven for 45 minutes.
+It won’t hurt them to go the whole hour.